erik-whiting/LuluPerfTest/README.md

 Please visit the [contribution guide](CONTRIBUTING.md).
 We welcome all kinds of contributions, not just code.

 ## Citing
-LuluPerfTest will be presented at ICSIM 2022.
-After the proceedings are published, this section will note the paper to be cited.
-If you use this software, please cite the paper rather than the GitHub link.
+If you use this tool in your research, please cite our paper:
+Erik Whiting and Soma Datta.
+2022.
+Design and Development of a Technology-Agnostic NFR Testing Framework: Introducing the framework and discussing the future of load testing in Agile software development.
+In 2022 The 5th International Conference on Software Engineering and Information Management (ICSIM) (ICSIM 2022).
+Association for Computing Machinery, New York, NY, USA, 45–50.
+DOI:https://doi-org.uhcl.idm.oclc.org/10.1145/3520084.3520092

 ## Academic Goals
 While the pragmatic goal of LuluPerfTest is ultimately to alleviate challenges associated with non-functional